Skip to main content

 --router-rstringRouter WebSocket URL (default: wss://router.nobgp.com)

---debug-dbooleanEnable debug mode
+--debug-dbooleanEnable debug mode (shortcut for --log-level debug)

 --log-level-lstringLog level: error, warning, info, debug, trace (default: info)